FireMasterK/contain-discord/README.md

 **Prevent Discord from tracking your visits to other websites**

-This is a fork of [Discord Container](https://github.com/containers-everywhere/contain-google)
+This is a fork of [Google Container](https://github.com/containers-everywhere/contain-google)

 Discord Container is an add-on you can install on Firefox to prevent Discord from tracking your activity on other websites, so you can continue to use Discord while protecting your privacy.